-Common stock to be outstanding
+Common stock to be outstanding following the

-following the offering:
+offering:

-Up to 81,927,425 shares of our common stock, based on 63,059,501 shares of common stock outstanding as of December 31, 2022 and assuming sales of 18,867,924 shares of our common stock in this offering at an offering price of \$7.95 per share, which was the last reported sale price of our common stock on Nasdaq on March 6, 2023.
+Up to 81,353,626 shares of our common stock, based on 61,694,387 common shares outstanding as of September 30, 2022 and assuming sales of 19,659,239 shares of our common stock in this offering at an offering price of \$7.63 per share, which was the last reported sale price of our common stock on the NYSE on November 8, 2022.
 The actual number of shares issued will vary depending on the sale price under this offering.

-Plan of Distribution: "At-the-market offering" that may be made from time to time through our sales agent, Cantor.
-See together with our existing cash and cash equivalents, (i) to continue research and development relating to zanidatamab zovodotin and our other preclinical and discovery-stage programs and (ii) for general corporate purposes.
-See "Use of Proceeds" on page S-71.
+Plan of Distribution: "At-the-market offering" that may be made from time to time through our sales agent, offering, if any, together with our existing cash and cash equivalents, (i) to continue research and development relating to ZW49 and our other preclinical and discovery-stage programs and (ii) for general corporate purposes.
+See "Use of Proceeds" on page 73.

-"Plan of Distribution."
+Cantor.
+See "Plan of Distribution."

-Use of Proceeds: We intend to use the net proceeds from the sale of our common stock pursuant to this offering, if any, prospectus supplement and on page 3 of the accompanying base shelf prospectus, as well as those risks and uncertainties identified in the documents incorporated by reference herein or therein, including our
+Use of Proceeds: We intend to use the net proceeds from the sale of our common stock pursuant to this of this prospectus supplement and on page 7 of the accompanying base shelf prospectus, as well as those risks and uncertainties identified in the documents incorporated by reference herein or therein, including our Quarterly Report on Form 10-Q for the three months ended

 Risk Factors: Investing in our common stock involves risks.
-See "Risk Factors" beginning on page S-13 of this
+See "Risk Factors" beginning on page S-13